IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Device Management

+Device management requests will be made on the `RequestTopic` and will be received on the `ReplyTopic`, as set in the device service configuration file.

 ### Remove the device
 Since, with the example, a device has already been added to the device service with a schedule running we will first remove the device to give ourselves a clean slate.